Sheet Pan Sesame Chicken and Veggies is perfect for meal prep and an easy weeknight dinner. One pan makes clean up a breeze!

 - 2 cups broccoli

-- 1 teaspoon sesame seeds optional for garnish
+- 1 teaspoon sesame seeds, optional for garnish

 Instructions

-- Preheat oven to 400 degrees F and line a baking sheet with parchment paper.
+- Preheat oven to 400 degrees F.

 - Marinate chicken in garlic, ginger, coconut aminos or soy sauce, sesame oil, honey and apple cider vinegar while prepping the vegetables.